First, an accelerated mobile page/AMP, is a project from Google and Twitter designed to make fast mobile pages.

 AMP = FAST!

-That is because, at its essence.
-It’s basically a stripped-down form of HTML, a diet HTML if you will.
+That is because, at its essence an accelerated mobile page/AMP is basically a stripped-down form of HTML, a diet HTML if you will.

 Second, Google reports that AMP pages served in Google search typically load in less than one second.